Helping Hands International, Inc.

 - We also offer on line classes.

-Friday's a team can choose to spend the day in either Antigua or Panajachel, as a tourist day.
+Friday: A team can choose to spend the day in either Antigua or Panajachel, as a tourist day.
 Or they can continue with their projects at ASELSI and leave for Guatemala City in the afternoon.
 Due to possible difficulties with the roads, we always recommend spending the night on Friday in Antigua or Guatemala City.
-Teams fly out on Saturday.

 SUPPLY LIST